-- (1) A RIO, or a proposed variation to an existing RIO, must comply with Section 138A. - (2) NICTA may request the access provider to give NICTA further information about the RIO (or proposed variation).
+(2) NICTA may request the access provider to give NICTA further information about the RIO (or proposed variation).
 NICTA may refuse to consider the RIO (or proposed variation) until the access provider gives NICTA any information that NICTA has requested.
-NICTA may withdraw its request for further information, in whole or in part. - (3) Before NICTA makes a decision under Subsection (2) in relation to the RIO (or proposed variation to an existing RIO), the access provider may, by written notice given to NICTA within the time advised by NICTA in writing, modify the RIO (or proposed variation), so long as the modification is a modification that is agreed by NICTA to be of a minor nature. - (4) After considering the RIO (or proposed variation to an existing RIO), NICTA shall either accept or reject the RIO (or proposed variation). - (5) NICTA shall not accept the RIO (or proposed variation) unless - - (a) NICTA has first -
+NICTA may withdraw its request for further information, in whole or in part.

+(3) Before NICTA makes a decision under Subsection (2) in relation to the RIO (or proposed variation to an existing RIO), the access provider may, by written notice given to NICTA within the time advised by NICTA in writing, modify the RIO (or proposed variation), so long as the modification is a modification that is agreed by NICTA to be of a minor nature.
-Deleted: <#>¶

-Deleted: may cover either standard prices (with price-related terms), or standard non-price terms and conditions, or both, for a declared service, but in so far as it covers any or all of these matters, it

-Deleted: <#>An access provider may provide NICTA with -¶ <#>(a) a RIO; or ¶ <#>(b) a proposed variation to an existing RIO provided by the access provider that has been accepted by NICTA and that remains in operation, ¶ provided that the RIO or proposed variation is compliant with Section 141.¶

-- (i) published the RIO (or proposed variation) and engaged in public consultation in accordance with Section 229 of this Act; and - (ii) considered any submissions that were received within the time limit specified by NICTA when it published the RIO (or proposed variation) which must be at least four (4) weeks after the date of that publication; and - (b) NICTA is satisfied that the RIO (or proposed variation) - (i) is consistent with the requirements of Section 141; and - (ii) is consistent with any non-discrimination obligations that are applicable to the access provider; and - (iii) contains terms and conditions that are reasonable in accordance with Section 126; and - (iv) is consistent with the general pricing principles and any service-specific pricing principles. - (6) If NICTA accepts the RIO (or proposed variation) or is deemed to have accepted the RIO under Subsection (9), then NICTA shall give the access provider a written notice stating that the RIO (or proposed variation) has been accepted. - (7) Upon receipt of the written notice under Subsection (6), the access provider shall comply with the RIO in respect of any access seekers that enter into the RIO and shall offer to enter into the RIO with any access seeker on the terms of the RIO. - (8) If NICTA rejects the RIO (or proposed variation) - - (a) NICTA shall give the access provider a written notice stating that the RIO (or proposed variation) has been rejected and setting out the reasons for the rejection; and - (b) if NICTA considers that the reasons for the rejection could be addressed by amendments to the RIO, and such amendments are not extensive or complex, then NICTA may identify or describe the amendments to the RIO that may address NICTA's concerns. - (9) Subject to Subsection (10), if NICTA does not make a decision under Subsection (4) about the RIO (or proposed variation) within nine (9) months after receiving the RIO (or proposed variation), NICTA is taken to have made, at the end of that nine (9) month period, a decision under Subsection (4) to accept the RIO (or proposed variation). - (10) NICTA may, by written notice given to the access provider, extend or further extend the nine (9) month period specified in Subsection (9).
+(4) After considering the RIO (or proposed variation to an existing RIO), NICTA shall either accept or reject the RIO (or proposed variation).

+(5) NICTA shall not accept the RIO (or proposed variation) unless -

+(a) NICTA has first -

+(i) published the RIO (or proposed variation) and engaged in public consultation in accordance with Section 229 of this Act; and

+(ii) considered any submissions that were received within the time limit specified by NICTA when it published the RIO (or proposed variation) which must be at least four (4) weeks after the date of that publication; and

+(b) NICTA is satisfied that the RIO (or proposed variation) -

+(i) is consistent with the requirements of Section 141; and

+(ii) is consistent with any non-discrimination obligations that are applicable to the access provider; and

+(iii) contains terms and conditions that are reasonable in accordance with Section 126; and

+(iv) is consistent with the general pricing principles and any service-specific pricing principles.

+(6) If NICTA accepts the RIO (or proposed variation) or is deemed to have accepted the RIO under Subsection (9), then NICTA shall give the access provider a written notice stating that the RIO (or proposed variation) has been accepted.

+(7) Upon receipt of the written notice under Subsection (6), the access provider shall comply with the RIO in respect of any access seekers that enter into the RIO and shall offer to enter into the RIO with any access seeker on the terms of the RIO.

+(8) If NICTA rejects the RIO (or proposed variation) -

+(a) NICTA shall give the access provider a written notice stating that the RIO (or proposed variation) has been rejected and setting out the reasons for the rejection; and

+(b) if NICTA considers that the reasons for the rejection could be addressed by amendments to the RIO, and such amendments are not extensive or complex, then NICTA may identify or describe the amendments to the RIO that may address NICTA's concerns.

+(9) Subject to Subsection (10), if NICTA does not make a decision under Subsection (4) about the RIO (or proposed variation) within nine (9) months after receiving the RIO (or proposed variation), NICTA is taken to have made, at the end of that nine (9) month period, a decision under Subsection (4) to accept the RIO (or proposed variation).

+(10) NICTA may, by written notice given to the access provider, extend or further extend the nine (9) month period specified in Subsection (9).

-Division 6. - Resolution of Disputes About Access.
+Division 6 - Resolution of disputes About Access.